Kinds-of-Intelligence-CFI/animal-ai/README.md

 # Animal-AI

-*Animal-Artificial Intelligence*, commonly known as Animal-AI or AAI, serves as a nexus for multi-disciplinary inquiry, aiming to deepen our understanding of cognition in humans, animals, and artificial entities.
-Its objective is to advance AI research by exploring cognitive abilities and broadening our comprehension of the spectrum of potential minds.
-AAI is uniquely structured to enable comparative assessments among animals, humans, and artificial intelligences.
-It encompasses software engineering and research, maintained as an open-source project to foster collaboration.
+The Animal-AI Environment (AAI) aims to unite cognitive scientists, engineers, computer scientists, biologists and more to deepen our understanding of cognition in humans, animals, and artificial intelligence systems.
+Its objective is to advance research in all of these fields, including the development of biologically inspired artificial intelligence, the evaluation of the cognitive capabilities of state-of-the-art systems, and empirical research on humans and other animals.
+AAI is uniquely structured to enable comparative assessments between animals, humans, and artificial intelligence systems.

 | ![agent-cyl-fail](project/figs/agent-cyl-fail.gif) | ![agent-cyl-pass](project/figs/agent-cyl-pass.gif) |
 |---|---|